ChrisDuffley/stationPlaylist/addonuserguide.md

 ### SPL Controller coverage (Studio 6.20 and later)

 By default SPL Controller will control both local and Remote Studio.
 As long as one of either local Studio or Remote Studio is in use, NVDA will let you control Studio's functionality through SPL Controller.
-However, when both local and Remote Studio are in use on the same computer, SPL Controller will control local Studio.
+However, when both local and Remote Studio are in use on the same computer (not recommended), SPL Controller will control local Studio.
 As an alternative, you can limit SPL Controller coverage or scope to either local Studio or Remote Studio.

 To configure SPL Controller coverage, from add-on settings dialog, go to advanced settings, then select an option from "SPL Controller coverage" combo box.
 The options and the resulting behavior are: